ryanchynoweth44/DatabricksContent/DeployDatabricks/README.md

 `/mnt/datalake/<storage account name>/silver/<database name>/<schema name>/<table name>`

-Please note that all Delta tables will be created as external Hive tables in the following format: `<database_name>__<schema name>.<table name> `.
+Please note that all Delta tables will be created as external Hive tables in the following format: `<solution>__<project>.<table> `.
 This will allow users to easily access data via the Databricks Database and the file system.

 ## Notebooks Available